pololu/opt3101-arduino/README.md

 * `void disableTimingGenerator();`<br>
   Disables the timing generator by setting the `TG_EN` bit to 0.

+* `void enableDataReadyOutput(uint8_t gpPin);`<br>
+  Configures one of the GPIO pins of the OPT3101 to be used as a data ready output which drives high when a new reading is available.
+  Valid arguments are 1 for GPIO1 and 2 for GPIO2.

 * `void startSample();`<br>
   Tells the sensor to start taking a sample.